 The UHart Difference

-- Real-world learning begins right away - you’ll have classroom experience beginning your first semester of your first year.
+Real-world learning begins right away - you'll have supervised classroom experience beginning in your first semester.

 - Early Childhood Education (BS)

 - Early Childhood Education (MEd)

 - Special Education (MEd)